 Scientific Name: Fouqueiria splendens

+Scientific Name: PUNICA GRANATUM Full Sun – USDA zones: 6-9 Beautiful orange trumpet-like blooms in early spring.
+Good ornamental tree.
 This tree does produce large sweet fruit.
 It Grows about 25ft. tall and 15ft. wide.
-Decidious in the southwest.
+Deciduous in the southwest.
 Low water once established.

 Full Sun – USDA zones 7-8 (roots are hardy to zone 6)